MATBckh22/MATB-STUDIOS/README.md

 ## Addressing Variables/Pointers

+### Basic Syntax

-We know that every variable in memory has an address/pointer, **only register variables, constants/literals/preprocessor definitions and expressions don't have an address.** Finding the address of a variable uses `&`, type of address can be declared using `*`:
+We know that every variable in memory has an address/pointer, **only register variables, constants/literals/preprocessor definitions and expressions don't have an address.** Finding the address of a variable (accessing address) uses `&`, type of address can be declared using `*`:

 ```C
 int n = 4;